 “Planned Resource Amount” means the expected level of power generation for a Specified Renewable Resource that is established for the applicable period pursuant to section 2.3.6.2 as the expected hourly power delivery amount when the Specified Renewable Resource is operating.

-"Specified Renewable Resource" means a Specified Resource that has been established as renewable in the Northwest Power and Conservation Council's most recent Power Plan or other resources that the Parties agree is renewable, such as biogas, biomass, geothermal, small hydro (nameplate capability less than or equal to ten megawatts), landfill gas, ocean, solar or wind resources.
+"Specified Renewable Resource" means a Specified Resource that has been established as renewable in the Northwest Power and Conservation Council's most recent Power Plan or other resources that the Parties agree are renewable, such as biogas, biomass, geothermal, small hydro (nameplate capability less than or equal to ten megawatts), landfill gas, ocean, solar or wind resources.

 “Tier 1 Block Amount” means the amount of Firm Requirements Power made available to «Customer Name» under the Block Product that is sold at Tier 1 Rates.